Stability of Certainty-Equivalent Adaptive LQR for Linear Systems with Unknown Time-Varying Parameters

 \begin{proposition}\textbf{(LQR Lyapunov decrease)} Let Assumptions~\ref{ass:W} and~\ref{ass:Theta} hold.
 Suppose that the state is uniformly bounded: $ \|x_k\| \leq X,\ \forall k \in \mathbb{N}$.
 Consider any sequence of parameter estimates $\hat{\theta}_k$ that satisfy the bound~\eqref{eq:hat_bound}, and consider the instantaneous and certainty-equivalent LQR update~\eqref{eq:lqr}.
 Then there exist constants $\alpha,\beta,\gamma > 0$ such that the following Lyapunov decrease condition is satisfied:

 where $V(x,\theta)$ is defined in~\eqref{eq:Lyapunov_def}. \end{proposition} \begin{proof} The proof can be found in Appendix~\ref{app:prop}. \end{proof} The obvious limitation of directly applying Propositions~\ref{prop:lms} and~\ref{prop:lqr} is that we do not have an a~priori guarantee that the state and the input are bounded at all times.
-In the following, we prove that this is indeed the case.
-For the following analysis, we define the time-dependent Lyapunov function candidate for the joint state $(x_k,\varphi_k)$ as
+This is in contrast to prior works that utilize the LMS estimator for adaptive model predictive control~\citep{lorenzen2019robust, degner2026adaptive}, and overcoming this challenge is one of the key technical contributions of our work.
+To this end, we define the Lyapunov function candidate for the joint state $(x_k,\varphi_k)$ as

 i.e., it is a linear combination of the Lyapunov functions from Propositions~\ref{prop:lms} and~\ref{prop:lqr}.
 Combining Propositions~\ref{prop:lms} and~\ref{prop:lqr} results in the main theoretical result of the paper.